 Higher total testosterone levels resulted in less pain (in the operated knee) in both men and women undergoing total knee replacement (with less disability in women).
 The knee that didn’t undergo the operation?
 Well, higher testosterone levels didn’t show anything significant.

 If you are worried about your knees or suspect osteoarthritis (fear or current diagnosis) try Lab Me Total Testosterone to simply prescreen yourself.

 Keeping track of your hormone levels a couple of times a year used to cost thousands.
-Lab Me allows you the ability to do it quickly and from the comfort of your own home.
-Check your testosterone levels here.
+Lab Me allows you to do this for less than the cost of a Sonicare toothbrush!

 Speak with your doctor, share this research and look to see if they are able to assist you.

-See what your levels are – if they are low – here are some ways to naturally boost it.
+See what your levels are – if they are low – here are some ways to naturally boost them.